AndresMGA/harmonica_react/README.md

 # <AudioPlayer\>
 ```
-    This component used HTML5's <audio> tag to play the
+    This component uses HTML5's <audio> tag to play the
     mp3 files and triggers the update function in <App>
     every 50ms when playback is active.